-Running a cafe entails a lot more than serving up the most delicious pour-overs and cold brews.
-In this day and age when drinking coffee has evolved into a culture all on its own, the quality of drinks you serve is just as important as how you package your business – from interiors and music to coffee shop fonts and logo.
+Yup, running a cafe entails much more than serving delicious pour-overs and cold brews.
+In this day and age, when drinking coffee has evolved into a culture all on its own, the quality of drinks you serve is just as important as how you package your business – from interiors and music to coffee shop fonts and branding logos.

 Here at Penji, for instance, we get a lot of graphic design requests from coffee shop ventures who are stepping up their game at marketing.
 After all, they know that visual appeal is crucial in building a brand that coffee lovers would want to support.

-If you’re on the hunt for coffee shop fonts to use for your business, don’t look any further because we’ve rounded up the best ones online.
+If you’re clueless about signage typography and are on the hunt for coffee shop fonts to use for your business, don’t look any further because we’ve rounded up the best ones online.

-If you’re looking for a rustic font for your coffee shop, check this font by Astigmatic One Eye Typographic Institute.
-It gives off a certain character without being overwhelming like other typewriter fonts.
-That said, this font on the logo would make a joint feel like a place where Ernest Hemingway would enjoy a cafe noir from.
+What font to use for coffee?
+If you’re looking for a rustic font for your coffee shop, check out this font by Astigmatic One Eye Typographic Institute.
+It gives off a certain character without being overwhelming, like other typewriter fonts.
+That said, it is one of the fonts for coffee shops that could make your place feel like somewhere Ernest Hemingway would enjoy a cafe noir from.

 This font by Nick Curtis looks fun, retro, and reminiscent of the 90s.
-The black shadow creates a stark contrast on the visual, thereby creating a 3D look.
-Using this font on your branding assets would make the venture look exciting and far from the run-of-the-mill cafe.
+The black shadow creates a stark contrast in the visual, thereby creating a 3D look.
+This is one of those fonts for coffee shops that would make the venture look exciting and far from the run-of-the-mill cafe.

 If you’re looking for coffee shop fonts that look elegant without being overly feminine, check out this option by Font Diner.
-While some script fonts tend to be too stylized to the point of being visually noisy, this one looks simple enough with just the right flair.
+While some script fonts tend to be too stylized to the point of being visually noisy, this design inspiration looks simple enough with just the right flair.

-Here’s another sans serif font that catches attention!
+Here’s another sans-serif font that catches attention!
 This style by Font-a-licious is one of those coffee shop fonts that make you think of a diner.
-And just like your favorite retro diner, it looks easy, uncomplicated, but comfortably familiar all at the same time.
+And just like your favorite retro diner, it looks easy and uncomplicated but comfortably familiar all at the same time.

 Here’s a great font created by Kimberly Geswein.
 The cute text looks like a doodle from someone’s notebook.
 That said, using this font on your logo or menu design will certainly give your cafe a playful appeal.
-In the same vein, it might be a good way to relate with a younger audience segment.
+In the same vein, this design inspiration will be a good way to relate with a younger audience segment.

 This font by Blambot Comic Fonts doesn’t look like anything you’d get from a coffee font generator.
 In fact, it looks like a manual illustration that an artist might have spent hours working on.
-And when it comes to a marketing visual, that’s always a good thing!
+And when it comes to a marketing visual, that kind of aesthetic appeal is always a good thing!

 If you’re looking for a font that gives off a warm and cozy feel, consider this work created by Yan Studio.
 Out of all the different fonts for cafe ventures, curvy script styles like this gives the impression of a friendly neighborhood cafe.
 A coffee shop with this font on the logo looks like a place where you’d sit down with a cappuccino and a cupcake while reading a good book.